KlevGG/TrackerScreenshot/README.md

     - Filelist (FL)
     - Hawke-Uno (HUNO)
     - LST (LST)
+    - GreatPosterWall (GPW)
+    - AnimeTorrents (ANT)
+    - Redacted (RED)
+    - SkipTheCommericals (STC)
+    - SkipTheTrailers (STT)
+    - AnimeBytes (AB)

 It's easy to add new trackers.
 You can request it here or add it yourself.

 ##  Setup